AndyObtiva/glimmer/README.md

 - Multiple DSLs may be [mixed](#multi-dsl-support) together safely to achieve maximum expressability, composability, and productivity.
 - DSLs are fully configurable, so you may activate and deactivate DSLs as per your current needs only.

-Start by checking out [Glimmer DSL for SWT](https://github.com/AndyObtiva/glimmer-dsl-swt), Glimmer's original GUI DSL (for [JRuby](https://www.jruby.org/)), which got extracted into its own gem; and [Glimmer DSL for LibUI](https://github.com/AndyObtiva/glimmer-dsl-libui), Glimmer's CRuby GUI DSL, which has no prerequisites beyond installing the Ruby gem.
+Start by checking out:
+- [Glimmer DSL for SWT](https://github.com/AndyObtiva/glimmer-dsl-swt), Glimmer's original GUI DSL (for [JRuby](https://www.jruby.org/)), which got extracted into its own [Ruby gem](https://rubygems.org/gems/glimmer-dsl-swt).
+- [Glimmer DSL for LibUI](https://github.com/AndyObtiva/glimmer-dsl-libui), Glimmer's GUI DSL for standard [Ruby](https://www.ruby-lang.org/) (aka MRI Ruby or CRuby), which has no prerequisites beyond installing the [Ruby gem](https://rubygems.org/gems/glimmer-dsl-libui), and has won a [Fukuoka Ruby 2022 Special Award](https://andymaleh.blogspot.com/2022/02/glimmer-dsl-for-libui-wins-fukuoka-ruby.html).

 ## [Glimmer](https://rubygems.org/gems/glimmer) DSL Comparison Table:
 DSL | Platforms | Native? | Vector Graphics? | Pros | Cons | Prereqs